raghuramdr/raghuramdr.github.io/index.md

 ### Miscellaneous
-Outside of research, I like to [read](https://www.goodreads.com/user/show/13626649-raghuram-d-r), go on long runs (my PB is 10KM in 42 minutes), hike, and indulge in the occassional bird-watching (my favourite birds are the red-whiskered bulbul and the European green woodpecker).
+Outside of research, I like to [read](https://www.goodreads.com/user/show/13626649-raghuram-d-r), go on long runs, hike, and indulge in the occassional bird-watching.
+I also used to play the mridangam and the sitar for a bit, sadly not anymore.
 Until a couple of years back, I was an active trivia/pub quizzer.

 I am not a medical doctor!
 D R are my initials.
-D is a [toponym](https://en.wikipedia.org/wiki/Toponymic_surname), and R is my father's name [patronym](https://en.wikipedia.org/wiki/Patronymic).
-This naming convention is common in the south of India, where I hail from.
 My name in the Kannada script is ರಘುರಾಮ್ ದಂಡಿನಶಿವರ.

 ### Find me on
 * email raghuram(at)CeBiTec(dot)Uni(hyphen)Bielefeld(dot)DE